SteeltoeOSS/Documentation/docs/configuration/random-value-provider.md

 ### Add Configuration Provider

-In order to have the ability to generate random values from the configuration, you need to add the RandomValue generatore provider to the `ConfigurationBuilder`.
+To have the ability to generate random values from the configuration, you need to add the `RandomValue` generator provider to the `ConfigurationBuilder`.

-The following example shows how to add to this:
+The following example shows how to do so:

 ```csharp
 using Steeltoe.Extensions.Configuration.RandomValue;